opencast/opencast/docs/guides/admin/docs/upgrade.md

 Opencast 2.4 includes the following database changes:

+1. Support for OAI-PMH (MH-12013)
-1. Fix for a mis-named role name for the External API (MH-12015)
+2. Fix for a mis-named role name for the External API (MH-12015)

 It should be needless to say that this migration should not take a lot of time and should be safe.
 Nevertheless, as with all database migrations, we recommend to make a database backup before attempting the upgrade.